 8. Natural landscape

-Alongside a huge cultural diversity, in Italy you will find also a great diversity in natural landscapes.
-Despite being a small country, it boasts an incredible diversity in natural landscapes: in one region you have stunning beaches (see Sardinia), in one mighty mountain peaks that attract ski fans all winter (Trentino Alto Adige, Piedmont or Friuli Venezia Giulia), one region is all about soft rolling hills (I’m thinking about Tuscany here), and another is a thin stretch of ragged coast and steep mountains, just like France-bordering Liguria.
+Alongside a huge cultural diversity, in Italy, you will find also a great diversity of natural landscapes.
+Despite being a small country, it boasts an incredible diversity of natural landscapes: in one region you have stunning beaches (see Sardinia), in one mighty mountain peaks that attract ski fans all winter (Trentino Alto Adige, Piedmont or Friuli Venezia Giulia), one region is all about soft rolling hills (I’m thinking about Tuscany here), and another is a thin stretch of rugged coast and steep mountains, just like France-bordering Liguria.

 Linked to all the points above, overall Italy hides beauty around every corner.
 Medieval towns, Roman cities, lakes, mountains, Italy is pretty all around and truly heaven for photographers.